Anacreontics: Persian

+The syllables ast, nāh and gāh are "overlong" and count in Persian metre as equivalent to – u.

 English Anacreontics

 In English poetry, Anacreontics are the title given to short lyrical pieces, of an easy kind, dealing with love and wine.
 The English word appears to have been first used in 1656 by Abraham Cowley, who called a section of his poems "anacreontiques" because they were paraphrased out of the so-called writings of Anacreon into a familiar measure which was supposed to represent the meter of the Greek.

 Half a century later, when the form had been much cultivated, John Phillips (1631–1706) laid down the arbitrary rule that an anacreontic line "consists of seven syllables, without being tied to any certain law of quantity."
 In the 18th century, the antiquary William Oldys (1696–1761) was the author of a little piece which is the perfect type of an anacreontic; this begins: